Surfboard Construction: What to Consider Before You Order

 Surfboard Cores

-For most modern surfboards, the core is made up of some type of foam.
-And the type of foam used has a significant influence on how the finished board feels — how it sits in the water, how it responds to input, and how it carries momentum.
+For most modern surfboards, the core is made of some type of foam.
+And the type of foam used has a significant influence on how the finished board feels — how it sits in the water, how it responds to your input, and how it carries momentum.

 PU (Polyurethane)